Arxivar/SamplePlugins/Calendar/README.md

 ## ARXivar configuration

 The Calendar plugin requires the creation of a specific DocumentType class on the first level of DocumentTypes' ARXivar tree.
+You will need to set the DocumentType's identifier in the plugin's configuration.

 _(The class name is not important)_